AnimealProject/animeal_iOS/README.md

 Note:
 1. for API keys and other secret please connect with one of our group members.
 2. for first time on boarding guys in case the `update_amplify.sh` script failes.
 Please run the `recover_from_error.sh`

+## Generate the string file

+We needed to convert the certificate and provisioning profile to base 64 string format so that it can be used in the github actions secrets.
+Hence we used the following commands to convert the files to base 64 format.

+openssl base64 -in dev-certificates.p12 -A | tr -d '\n' > dev-certificates_base64.txt
+openssl base64 -in Animeal_Development_latest.mobileprovision -A | tr -d '\n' > Animeal_Development_latest_base64.txt